 3 Detroit Stories Worthy of a Movie

-Bishop Thomas Gumbleton (right): Currently in post-production, American Prophet is a movie about this peace, justice, and civil rights activist/retired auxiliary bishop of the Detroit archdiocese.
+Bishop Thomas Gumbleton (above): Currently in post-production, American Prophet is a movie about this peace, justice, and civil rights activist/retired auxiliary bishop of the Detroit archdiocese.
 An Indiegogo campaign is seeking donations.

 Mayor Coleman A. Young: Really?
 There’s never been a major movie about him?
 One of the Tuskegee Airmen; blacklisted for union activities; House Unamerican Activities Committee target; and all that before becoming Detroit’s first African-American mayor?